Home Ambassador Dirk Wouters - Biography

 Ambassador of Belgium to the United States of America

 The Ambassador represents His Majesty The King of the Belgians and Belgium’s federal government in the United States of America and in the Commonwealth of the Bahamas.
-He is responsible for the direction and work of the Embassy and its Consulates, including bilateral political and economic relations, and visa and consular services.
+He is responsible for the direction and work of the Embassy and its Consulates, including bilateral political and economic relations, visa and consular services.

 Ambassador Wouters’ career has included both multilateral and bilateral assignments and has been primarily focused on European affairs.